EAT SMART, BUY LOCAL, BE LOBO!

 Mission: To celebrate the local foodshed in an on-campus outdoor market, where customers learn about healthy sustainable food and meet their local farmers and producers.
 The market will strengthen the livelihoods of farmers and producers, and will provide students with hands-on opportunities to develop practical skills.
 The market will be a welcoming and diverse gathering place, and will foster collaborative community partnerships.

-The 9th Annual Sustainability Expo will return on April 20, 2017!
+The 12th Annual UNM Sustainability Expo will return on April 21, 2022!

 At the University of New Mexico, the Lobo Growers’ Market was originally developed as a Sustainability Studies Program student project and was held for the first time in the Fall of 2007.
 Students brought numerous growers and value-added producers on campus to promote local farming and small business – and ultimately, to educate campus members about sustainable agriculture and healthy food choices.
-The market has subsequently been held about 30 times.
-We offer one Earth Day-inspired growers’ market event in the spring semester in conjunction with the Sustainability Expo, and six to eight markets in the fall when local produce is at its best.
+The market has subsequently been held over 30 times.
+We currently offer one Earth Day-inspired growers’ market event in the spring semester as a vital component of the annual Sustainability Expo.

-Currently, both the Sustainability Expo and the Lobo Growers’ Market are organized and managed by students in the SUST-364 Growers’ Market Practicum course.
-Students spend the spring semester exploring the environmental, social and economic benefits of growers’ markets, with two main goals in mind:
+The Sustainability Expo is now organized and managed in its entirety by students in the SUST-364 Local Food Systems Practicum course.
+Students spend the spring semester exploring the environmental, social and economic benefits of local and regional food systems, with two main goals in mind:

 - To immerse themselves in Albuquerque’s local foodshed and food value chain, and

 - To develop the Sustainability Expo & Lobo Growers’ Market on UNM Main campus.